Frequently asked questions

 -

 Yes.
-Our harvest operations are led by Rich Bolton, a registered member of the Chukchansi tribe, and our first outside shareholder was the California Indian Museum and Cultural Center (CIMCC).
+Our CEO is Rich Bolton, a registered member of the Chukchansi tribe.
+Our first outside shareholder was the California Indian Museum and Cultural Center (CIMCC).
 CIMCC’s executive Director, Nicole Lim, also serves on our Advisory board and provides ongoing support and advice.
+We are currently in discussions with many more Native-led organizations about collaborations as we prepare for launch.

 Tribal governments also receive significant discounts for bulk purchases in order to make sure that traditional foods are more accessible and affordable than they have been in the past.

-We are also actively seeking to build relationships with tribal jobs programs across the North Coast as we scale up operations and are committed to working as good neighbors and allies to indigenous Californians.
+We are also actively seeking to build relationships with tribal jobs programs across the North Coast.

 -